NookDev/signCalculator/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 OVERVIEW.

-Display total cost, itemised to include all inputs listed below, if any input is 0 or empty do not display in total.
+Display the total cost, itemised to include all inputs listed below, if any input is 0 or empty do not display in total.

 I will modify the pricing in the code you deliver as required, placeholder pricing below.
 Pricing updated dynamically on input changes.